serimmmmm/openmusichistory/scarlatti_domenico_keyboard_sonata_k80.md

 <img src="./D.Scarlatti portrait.jpeg" alt="portrait" style="width50%;"  />

 # Domenico Scarlatti (1685~1757)

 Italian Composer
 Alessandro Scarlatti (1685-1757) was a highly influential Italian composer known for his contributions to the development of opera and cantata during the late Baroque period.
 He is particularly recognized for establishing the Neapolitan school of opera and the Italian form of the opera overture.
+He is a son of [Alessandro Scarlatti](scarlatti_alessandro_gia_il_sole.md)

 ## List of Important Works